spacecloud-io/space-cloud/docs/manual/database/update.md

 # Updating Data

-You can update / modify existing data in your app by simply calling `db.update` on the front end.
+You can update / modify existing data in your app by simply calling `db.update` on the frontend.
 Here's a code snippet to update all documents matching a specific condition:

 ```js
 import { API, and, or, cond } from "space-api";